Moving from the Pacific Islands

 Getting help in your language

-Language Assistance Services (LAS) is a free government service available in over 300 languages.
+Language Assistance Services (LAS) is a free government service.
+It is available in over 300 languages.

-You can use this service to talk to any participating government agency.
+You can use LAS to talk to any government agency that uses this service.
 This includes phone and video interpreting, and is available 24 hours a day, 7 days a week.

-Find out how to request an interpreter if you or someone you know needs language support when calling or meeting with a New Zealand government agency.
+You can get help when calling or meeting with a New Zealand government agency.
+Find out how to request an interpreter if you or someone you know needs language support.

-Accessing interpreting services — Ministry for Ethnic Communities
+Accessing interpreting services when calling government agencies — Ministry for Ethnic Communities

-To find out more about government interpreting services, and the participating agencies, visit the Ministry for Ethnic Affairs website.
+To find out more about government interpreting services, and the participating agencies, visit the Ministry for Ethnic Communities website.

 About government interpreting services — Ministry for Ethnic Communities